chromium/chromium/content/test/data/gpu/vc/README.md

 the top right corner.

-## Configurations in Demo Files
+## Configurations

 ### videos_mxn.html
 <video> elements are played through the default media player.
 The UI are added
 with CSS icons.

 ### webgpu_videos_mxn.html
+  PLEASE RUN http-server TO SERVE THIS DEMO, OTHERWISE THIS DEMO WILL NOT START.
+Chromium command line switch to enable WEBGPU:
+  "--enable-unsafe-webgpu --enable-experimental-web-platform-features"
 The image of each video frame is uploaded and rendered by WebGPU.
 The UI is also rendered by WebGPU.
+The demo uses the experimental Import Texture API to copy the video textures into GPU.
+The copy method can be changed to createImageBitmap() then device.queue.copyImageBitmapToTexture() with a flag.

 The on-screen size that covers all videos is set to 1600x900.
 The actual size of each video is divided by the video rows and columns (MxN).